mjschultz/django-tastefulpy/docs/index.rst

 Requirements
 ============

-Tastypie requires the following modules.
+Tastefulpy requires the following modules.
 If you use Pip_, you can install the necessary bits via the included ``requirements.txt``:

 Required